 - Close

-CBT sessions are usually 45 – 50 minute sessions weekly, or every two weeks.
-They are short-term, usually lasting 5 – 20 sessions.
+CBT sessions are usually 45 – 50 minutes weekly, or every two weeks.
+It is a short-term approach, usually lasting 5 – 20 sessions.
 Sessions focus on present-day problems without delving deeply into the past.
-CBT aims to change negative thoughts as ways to improve and manage emotions and behavior.

-Dr. Marsha Linehan established Dialectical Behavior Therapy as the effective treatment for borderline personality disorder.4,7 In her research, Linehan found that CBT offered an excellent foundation for learning problem-solving skills; however, it did not focus enough on regulating intense emotions and preventing intentional self-harming behavior.4 Linehan’s population required something more, so she added a foundation in dialectics to CBT.
-Over time, DBT has been empirically established as an effective treatment for many disorders besides borderline personality disorder.
+Dr. Marsha Linehan established dialectical behavior therapy as the effective treatment for borderline personality disorder (BPD).4,7 In her research, Linehan found that CBT offered an excellent foundation for learning problem-solving skills; however, it did not focus enough on regulating intense emotions and preventing intentional self-harming behavior for those with BPD.4 Linehan’s population required something more, so she added a foundation in dialectics to CBT.
+Over time, DBT has been empirically established as an effective treatment for many disorders besides borderline personality disorder, including trauma, addiction, and suicidality.

 There are some elements of talk therapy in DBT.
 Discussions take place about what happened, why it happened, and what skills to use for change The client will sign a written contract with the therapist agreeing to treatment.
 It is oriented towards dialectical processes in sessions that can be both flexible and structured.
 DBT uses individual therapy along with an education group and coaching calls.